-As we continue to obey, God continues to MULTIPLY our efforts to raise up disciples in Uganda.
-All of our five schools are thriving, and our secondary school, Katyazo, is preparing to graduate our first full class in December 2016.
+God continues to MULTIPLY the PCM efforts to raise up disciples in Uganda.
+All five schools are thriving, and the secondary school, Katyazo, has now graduated two years of students to go on to university and vocational school.

-When each of our primary schools were started, many children from the village were given the opportunity to go to school for the first time.
-Each year as the students have progressed, we have added on a grade.
-This year Rwemikoma sent its first students to high school at Katyazo.
-Soon, Sanga and Kyassenya will follow, giving every student the opportunity to go as far as their faith and ambition will allow.
+When each of the primary schools was started, many children from the village were given the opportunity to go to school for the first time.
+Each year as the students have progressed, a grade has been added.
+Now students are finishing each of our primary schools and going on to our Katyazo secondary school, giving every student the opportunity to go as far as their faith and ambition will allow.

-Our plans to move our Mbarara school to the land at Katyazo are coming closer to completion with the finishing touches being put on the new school.
-Gone will be the days of 400 children sharing 3 acres of land.
-These students will enjoy the beautiful 100+ acres at Katyazo and go to school in respectable classrooms.
+The original primary school in Mbarara has now moved to the PCM land at Katyazo.
+Gone are the days of 400 children sharing 3 acres of land.
+These students now enjoy the beautiful 100+ acres at Katyazo and go to school in respectable classrooms.

-In April of 2010, the Lord provided a new land for PCM.
-Located 10 miles outside of Mbarara town, Katayzo has been an amazing answer to prayer.
-As the students of our primary schools were starting to promote to higher grades, there was not a PCM secondary school for them to receive higher education.
-God’s provision and timing is perfect and in February of 2012 the PCM Katyazo Secondary School opened for classes.
+In April of 2010, the Lord provided land for PCM.
+Located 10 miles outside of Mbarara town, Katyazo has been an amazing answer to prayer.
+As the students of the primary schools were starting to be promoted to higher grades, there was no PCM secondary school for them to receive higher education.
+God’s provision and timing are perfect and in February of 2012, the PCM Katyazo Secondary School opened for classes.

-The 100 acres of beautiful, rolling hills is home to over 300 PCM secondary students who are exceling in their academic achievements and trusting God to provide for their every need.
-Katyazo is home to the next generation of leaders who are studying hard in hopes of becoming doctors, lawyers, pastors, journalists and more.
-They are world changers in the making and we know that God will continue to do mighty things with the students here.
+This 100 acres of beautiful, rolling hills is now home to over 300 PCM secondary students who are excelling in their academic achievements and trusting God to provide for their every need.
+Katyazo Secondary School is home to the next generation of leaders who are studying hard in hopes of becoming doctors, lawyers, pastors, journalists and more.
+They are world-changers in-the-making.
+God will continue to do mighty things in them and through them.

 God’s blessings continue to flow.
-PCM is excited to announce the first ever graduating class.
-27 students will complete their secondary education this year at the Katyazo school and begin their university careers in the fall of 2017.
-It has been incredible to see Lord’s hand as we have watched these students grow and realize the plan He has for their lives.
+PCM is excited to announce the second graduating class from Katyazo.
+There have now been more than 50 students complete their secondary education at the Katyazo Secondary School and begin their university careers.
+It has been incredible to see the Lord’s hand as these students grow and realize the plan He has for their lives.

-The Kyassenya school joined the PCM family in the summer of 2011 making it our fourth school.
-Although coming from humble beginnings, this school is now educating almost 400 students and was our very first to be completely registered by the Ugandan government.
+The Kyassenya school joined the PCM family in the summer of 2011 making it the fourth PCM school.
+Although coming from humble beginnings, this school is now educating almost 400 students and was the very first to be completely registered by the Ugandan government.

-A population of 500 people is estimated to be living in the nearby village.
-Many residents make their living as maize farmers.
-Access to education and discipleship will provide new opportunities for the next generation of Ugandans in this area.
+A population of 5000 people is estimated to be living in the nearby villages.
+Many residents make their living as corn/maize farmers.
+Access to education and discipleship is now providing new opportunities for the next generation of Ugandans in this area.
 Just down the road from the school is a very special PCM landmark, the Kate Clinic.

-Rwemikoma Primary School is our second PCM school and located the furthest from our Mbarara headquarters.
-Although, the road to Rwemikoma has drastically improved over the past several years, the school has faced its share of challenges.
+Rwemikoma Primary School is the second PCM school and located the furthest from the Mbarara headquarters.
+Although the road to Rwemikoma has drastically improved over the past several years, the school has faced its share of challenges.

-Some of our children here walk 5-10 miles to school getting up at 5am and walking for 2 hours or more before arriving at school.
+Some of the children here walk 5 to 10 miles to school getting up at 5am and walking for 2 hours or more before arriving at school.
 The Lord is doing a mighty work in and through the staff and students in the most remote of all PCM schools.

 The Sanga school is our “school on the hill” located just one hour from Mbarara and in the heart of Lake Mburo National Park.
 The main source of income in the village is selling charcoal and farming.
 Farmers struggle to keep the wild animals from the national park away from their crops.
 The animals also create a challenge for the Sanga students as they walk to and from the school.
 They are constantly on the look out for the wild animals that have ventured outside of the boundaries of the park.

 From miles away the children see us coming.
 A greeting in heaven must be something like the greeting that these kids give you.
-In the beginning, there were no desks, no school buildings and no food to provide the children.
-They now have classrooms, meals to eat each day, and clean water to drink at the bottom of the hill.
+In the beginning, there were no desks, no school buildings and no food for the children.
+They now have classrooms, meals to eat each day, and clean water to drink.